RyanNerd/frak/README.md

 Frak acts as a _proxy_ to fetch() exposing methods matching the names of the HTTP web methods (with the exception of DELETE -- which is named `delete_` so JS doesn't pitch a fit).

-The common methods of GET, POST, PATCH, and PUT have an expectation that the response 'Content-Type' (if any) will be 'application/json'.
-This comes from the `responseExpectedContentType` property.
-If there is a payload (response content body) it **must** match the `responseExpectedContentType` or a `TypeError` will be thrown. `responseExpectedContentType` can of course be overridden in the constructor settings argument.

 Frak is implemented as a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
-For the common methods (GET, POST, PATCH and PUT) that have a return body -- Frak will return the JSON object as the promise response.
+If the web service response header of Content-Type is 'application/json' then Frak will implement the json() parser as the promise response.
+Other content types are not specifically handled by Frak.
-Other methods will return the `fetch()` [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
+For more info see `fetch()` [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.

 What follows are Frak's public methods and their signatures.